 THERE IS A GOD IN HEAVEN!
 Really?
-With the preacher’s long finger always pointing upward, such a simple phrase would thunder through the canvas and bounce off of the metal poles of the old Gospel tent revivals.
-A simple phrase that would scare the living daylights out of me each and every time, as a child.
-Add that to a summer thunderstorm wind clanging the tie-down hooks against the metal poles and the dancing lightning were something right out of a Benjamin Franklin experiment.
+As the preacher’s long finger pointed upward, these six words would thunder through the canvas and bounce off of the metal poles of the old Gospel tents.
+As a child, such a simple phrase would scare the living daylights out of me each and every time.
+Roll in a summer storm with the wind clanging the tie-down hooks against the metal poles while the lightning dances about and you have something right out of a Benjamin Franklin experiment.

 I am no stranger to the hell-fire and brimstone way of life.
 This was my life.
 I, so well, remember my very tall dad carrying me in his arms across sawdust floors with my head grazing the flaps on the tent.
-This was faith in its simplest of forms to these folks.
+This was raw faith in its purest of forms to these folks.
 Some of the tent evangelist greats: T.L.
 Lowery, H. Richard Hall, Rudy Teague, John Todd, and more of whose names I cannot recall.
 However, I do recall a night the metal chairs parted as the evangelist walked across the tent and stood in front of me, announcing to my big sister sitting beside of me, “She is unusual.
 There is something very different about her.”
 If he only knew now.

-Open-air tent revivals were more of a spring/summer thing.
-Another great preacher in their day was W. Earl Armstrong who built the Armstrong Tabernacle to host many traveling evangelists at all other times of the year.
+With the fading away of tent revivals, W. Earl Armstrong, another great preacher in his day, built the Armstrong Tabernacle in our town to host the many traveling evangelists.
 The tabernacle was really a huge auditorium – complete with sloped flooring and a massive high stage.
-The “tabernacle” was an amazing structure for such a small town in the 1950’s and 60’s.
+The tabernacle was an amazing structure for such a small town in the 1960’s.

-One of the above greats came to hold revival at the tabernacle.
-No set dates, as these could start out as a week event and go into two, three, or even four weeks depending on the leading of the Holy Spirit.
-Predictably my family was among the multitudes who found their way here night after night.
+An evangelist, from the list above, came to hold revival at the tabernacle.
+No set dates, as these could start out as a week event and go into two or three weeks and even longer depending on the leading of the Holy Spirit.
+Predictably, my family was among the multitudes who found their way there, night after night.

-On this given night, when it came time for the evening offering, folks were asked to bring their offering and lay it on the platform.
+On one given night it came time for the evening offering.
+Folks were asked to bring their offering up front and lay it on the platform.
 For those who could not reach the platform, a couple of tall men would take the offering and place it there for them.

 Putting a few crumpled dollars in my hand, dad said, “Go, take this to the front.”
 Walking down the slanted floor, I became much smaller and the stage much bigger.
 Almost at the front, the evangelist stopped the music to a dead silence and calmly requested, “Pick her up and bring her to me.”
 One of the tall gentlemen did just that.
-With the offering over, I found myself in the arms of a slick-backed dark hair and black-suited stranger – face-to-face with the most comforting smile that I remember to this day.
+I found myself in the arms of a slick-backed dark hair and black-suited stranger – face-to-face with the most comforting smile that I remember to this day.
 In that moment, I was not afraid anymore.

 I believe the evangelist was trying to make the point of “coming as a little child”.
 However, he needed to close the service and I am not sure that he knew what to do with me.
 The tall men were seated and dangling me from the high stage would seem a bit “off”.
 Still in his arms like a doll and still in the air, the evangelist asked of the congregation,